Hamiltonian Diagonalization#

 -h, --help Show this message and exit.

-The options parallel-num, thread-num, and kp-density have the same meaning as in find-fermi.
+The options jobs-num and --blas-parallel-mode control parallelization (see Fermi energy section for details).
 The cached result of eigenvalues will be used if its \(k\) mesh matches with current kp-density, otherwise the eigenvalues will be recalculated.
 The default expansion method is gaussian smearing, with -s option specifying the smearing width.
 The smearing width needs to be adjusted to balance between smoothness and fidelity of the plot.
 One can switch to the tetrahedron method by setting --method tetrahedron to perform more accurate calculation, and no parameters need to be adjusted.

 Example: